Donald M. Arntz

 Barbara Meyer received her B.A. from the University of Pittsburgh and did graduate studies at Columbia University in history.
 After moving to Los Angeles, she raised her two children, was a part-time instructor at UCLA, and was active in the community.
 She focused on educational issues in the foster care system, serving on several boards in these areas.
 After returning to school at UCLA in Landscape Architecture and being selected as a Coro Fellow, she founded with a partner Consensus Planning Group, a public policy consulting and training company.
 Since selling CPG, Barbara has pursued diverse interests in the world’s varied cultures and environments.
 This led her to become a fellow of Seacology and join Seacology trips to Tanzania to visit the Chumbe Island project and Vietnam to visit the Cat Ba langur project.
 On these trips, she experienced firsthand the “win-win” Seacology philosophy in action.
 She continues to be involved in the community and some small garden design/restoration, and enjoys active time with three young grandchildren.

+Ken is the co-founder of Seacology.
 Ken founded Nature’s Way, one of the world’s leading herbal companies, after his mother was cured of a serious illness by plants.
 He spent several years in Samoa doing volunteer work, residing in the remote islands of the Manu’a group where he became fluent in the language.
 Ken has always had a special place in his heart for the Polynesian people.
 When he learned of the impending destruction of the Falealupo rain forest, Ken immediately offered to help stop the logging.
 In addition to winning major environmental awards, Ken’s former company, Nature’s Way, funded all of Seacology’s administrative costs for three years and has played a key role in Seacology since its inception.

 Peter is a partner of Read Investments, specializing in commercial real estate acquisitions and development.
 He is a former co-owner of Grocery Outlet Inc., a retail grocery business with 135 stores throughout the western states and Hawaii.
 Peter attended high school and college in Switzerland and in the United States, and completed his education as an economics graduate at the University of San Francisco.
 He is a board member of the San Francisco SPCA, advisory board member of the California Shakespeare Theatre, and former member of the advisory board at Santa Clara University Leavey School of Business.
 The Otter Cove Foundation, which was established by Peter and his family, supports a number of philanthropic causes in the San Francisco Bay Area, such as the Alta Bates Summit Foundation, the Lindsay Wildlife Museum, and the Marine Mammal Center.
 Peter, who resides in Piedmont, California, most enjoys spending time with his family.
 He has three grown daughters: Gilan, Megan, and Carrie.
 Peter’s passion for skiing, car racing, and travel are surpassed only by his passion for his eight grandchildren.